PDM4AR/exercises/docs/03-informedgraphsearch.md

 After running the exercise, you'll find reports in `out/[exercise]/` for each test case.
 There you'll be able to visualize the graphs, your output and the solution.
 These test cases are not graded but serve as a guideline for how the exercise will be graded overall.

-The final evaluation will combine 3 metrics lexicographically <number of solved cases, accuracy, time>:
+The final evaluation will combine 3 metrics lexicographically <number of solved cases, accuracy, efficiency>:
 * **Accuracy**: Both UCS and A* will be evaluated.
 A `Path` to be considered correct has to **fully** match the correct solution.
 Averaging over the test cases we compute an accuracy metric as (# of correct paths)/(# of paths).
 Thus, accuracy will be in the interval [0, 1].
-* **Solve time**: As your algorithms will be tested on graphs of increasing size, the efficiency of your code will be measured in terms of process time required.
-How do you expect the heuristic in A* to affect its solve time?
+* **Efficiency**: Your efficiency score will incorporate both the solve time and the heuristic efficiency.
+The precise weighting of these metrics has not been determined.
+However, a simple heuristic should suffice.
+After all, choosing a computationally complex heuristic might affect the solve time.

 ### Update your repo and run exercise